Empowering seniors to rejoin the workforce

 Brenda - A Search for Post-Retirement Income

-Caritas Family Solutions SCSEP is operated under a USDOL grant in cooperation with Senior Service America, Inc. SCSP is funded by a 45.2 million grant from the U.S. Department of Labor.
-This funding provides 90%of the support for SCSEP with SSAI providing 10% match of $5 million.
-SCSEP is an equal opportunity program.
+Caritas Family Solutions SCSEP is operated under a USDOL grant and in cooperation with The Center for Workforce Inclusion, Inc. SCSEP is funded by a $45.2 million grant from the U.S. Department of Labor.
+This funding provides 90% of the support for SCSEP with The Center providing 10% match or $5 million.
+The SCSEP Program is an equal opportunity program.
 Auxiliary aids and services are available upon request to individuals with disabilities.